 Every child born between 1 September 2002 and 2 January 2011 was eligible for a child trust fund, introduced by Labour to encourage regular and long-term savings in a tax-free account that the child could control at 16, but not withdraw funds until 18.
-Payments made into the account had an original upper limit of £1,200 per annum and have since risen to £4,260 this tax year – meaning that by the time children turn 18, some funds could be worth at least £50,000.
+Payments made into the account had an original upper limit of £1,200 per annum and have since risen to £4,260 in the 2018/19 tax year – meaning that by the time children turn 18, some funds could be worth at least £50,000.

 Some of the larger funds could make a huge difference to a young adult’s life by providing the means for a house deposit, money to start their own business or to be put towards higher education.
 However, many parents will worry that their child will fritter away the fund at their first taste of freedom.